Spintronics meets density matrix renormalization group: Quantum spin torque driven nonclassical magnetization reversal and dynamical buildup of long-range entanglement: Introduction

-A handful of recent theoretical studies~\cite{Qaiumzadeh2018,Bender2018,Mondal2019} have offered insights into possible microscopic mechanisms of quantum STT.
-However, they rely on either: ({\em i}) a mapping of original operators of localized spins to bosonic operators and additional approximations that do not allow to track the time evolution of localized spins once they deviates too far from the initial orientation set by the anisotropy axis~\cite{Qaiumzadeh2018,Bender2018}; or ({\em ii}) they consider only one injected spin-polarized electron~\cite{Mondal2019}, which is insufficient to reverse many localized spins because of demand posed by spin angular momentum conservation.
+Surprisingly, despite a long history of STT, an established fully quantum-mechanical framework for coupled dynamics of localized spins and flowing electron spins, as well as transfer of spin angular momentum between them, is still lacking~\cite{Zholud2017,Zhang2017,Tay2013}.
+Since both electrons and localized spins have to be evolved quantum-mechanically by such framework, it invariably has to be constructed using the tools of nonequilibrium quantum many-body theory.
+A handful of recent theoretical studies~\cite{Qaiumzadeh2018,Bender2018,Mondal2019,Mitrofanov2021,Mitrofanov2020} have offered insights into possible microscopic mechanisms of quantum STT.
+However, they rely on either: ({\em i}) a mapping of original operators of localized spins to bosonic operators and additional approximations~\cite{Mahfouzi2014} that {\em do not} allow us to track the time evolution of localized spins once they deviate too far from the initial orientation set by the anisotropy axis~\cite{Qaiumzadeh2018,Bender2018}; or ({\em ii}) they consider {\em only one} injected spin-polarized electron~\cite{Mondal2019,Mitrofanov2021,Mitrofanov2020}, which is insufficient to reverse many localized spins because of demand posed by spin angular momentum conservation.

-In this study, we introduce the adaptive time-dependent density matrix renormalization group (tDMRG)~\cite{Feiguin2011,White2004,Daley2004,Paeckel2019} as a numerical framework capable of describing quantum and conventional STT on the same footing.
-Since this simulation method works directly with the original quantum-mechanical operators of the localized spins, it can capture reversal of localized spins due to STT which is highly sought in spintronic applications~\cite{Ralph2008,Locatelli2014,Dolui2019}.
-We demonstrate this by applying the tDMRG to a one-dimensional (1D) setup depicted in Fig.~\ref{fig:fig1} where quantum Heisenberg FM spin-$\frac{1}{2}$ XXZ chain is attached to the left (L) and right (R) fermionic leads modeled as 1D tight-binding chains of finite length.
+In this study, we introduce the adaptive time-dependent density matrix renormalization group (tDMRG)~\cite{White2004,Daley2004,Feiguin2011,Paeckel2019} as a numerical framework capable of describing quantum and conventional STT on the same footing.
+Since this simulation method works directly with the original quantum-mechanical operators of the localized spins, it can capture reversal of localized spins due to STT which is highly sought in spintronic applications~\cite{Ralph2008,Locatelli2014,Dolui2019,Suresh2021}.
+We demonstrate this by applying the tDMRG to a one-dimensional (1D) setup depicted in Fig.~\ref{fig:fig1} where quantum Heisenberg FM spin-$\frac{1}{2}$ XXZ chain is attached to the left (L) and right (R) fermionic leads~\cite{Lange2018,Lange2019} modeled as 1D tight-binding chains of finite length.
 The {\em nonzero} electron hopping between the sites of the XXZ chain means that FM chain models {\em metallic} FM-analyzer layer that is receiving STT.
-From the viewpoint of the physics of strongly correlated electrons, this can also be interpreted as Kondo-Heisenberg chain~\cite{Tsvelik2017} sandwiched by fermionic leads, with ferromagnetic exchange interaction between both the localized spins and those spins and 1D electron gas.
+From the viewpoint of the physics of strongly correlated electrons, this can also be interpreted as Kondo-Heisenberg chain~\cite{Tsvelik2017} sandwiched by fermionic leads, with ferromagnetic exchange interaction between localized spins, as well as between localized spins and injected flowing electrons.